Faraday cages are enclosures that shield against the entry or escape of electromagnetic fields.

 If you don’t ground your cage, then it means that the electrical charge will remain in its exterior.

-If you were to touch it, then it could allow the charge to pass into you, and this would be very dangerous.
+If you were to touch it, then the charge could pass into you, and this would be very dangerous.

 If you ground your Faraday cage, then you allow the electrical charge to exit.